Branding: Creating excellent brands

-Branding is more than a logo
+More than just a logo

-The basics of a good branding strategy
+The pillars of a good branding strategy

 Visual and verbal brand development

 Once this knowledge is acquired, we can start work on the visual part of the brand, namely the logo.
 Whether it is a pure typographic logo, logo and symbol, only symbol or even a dynamic logo, will be determined according to the needs and conclusions reached in the positioning phase.

 For this purpose, we must also have a brand name that aligns with those same attributes and values, and also create associated taglines and slogans in order to reinforce them.
 Those verbal expressions will accompany the brand in its communications and advertising campaigns or could even be incorporated in the visual development.

 Developing a brand manual or style guide will ensure that any future application respects and relays the essence of the brand.